 During the editing process, you’ll be glad to have some extra footage to choose from.
-When video editing, choose the best takes of your interview to create a video with good rhythm and of a correct length for web usage but always stay faithful and honest to what was said in the interview.
+When video editing, choose the best takes of your interview to create a video with good rhythm and of a correct length for web usage, but always stay faithful and honest to what was said in the interview.
 Include the insert takes you planned during the layout to make a dynamic and interesting company testimonial.

-If you follow these tips you’ll have great testimonial ads, ready to upload to your webpage for the delight of your future customers.
+If you follow these tips, you’ll have great testimonial ads ready to upload to your webpage for the delight of your future customers.
 Maybe you feel a bit scared to ask for feedback, but don’t be!
-Your customers are already happy with your product, so ask them to participate, it’ll be easier than you think!
+Your customers are already happy with your product, so ask them to participate; it’ll be easier than you think!

 “Always remember that testimonial advertising is not just about your brand, it’s about the impact that your product or service made on your customers.
 Focus on that influence and your video will connect with your leads on an emotional and rational level.”

-Going for a professional video marketing company can be a game-changer for your testimonial advertising efforts.
+Going for a professional video marketing agency can be a game-changer for your testimonial advertising efforts.
 Viewers will take your testimonial ad’s quality as a mirror of your products or services’ quality.
 So, even if testimonial video productions aren’t usually as big as those of other types of videos (like product videos, for example), you should still pay them enough attention.

 Hiring a top-notch video production service can ensure your company testimonials genuinely resonate with your audience.
 Not to mention the video company would do all the heavy lifting and take care of the necessary details to make your company testimonials great.